revbayes/revbayes.github.io/tutorials/getting_started/index.md

 With this model structure, we can then calculate the probability of the data conditional on the model and parameter values (the likelihood):
 $\mathbb{P}(\boldsymbol{x} \mid \mu, \sigma)$.
-Next we can get the posterior probability using Bayes’ theorem:
+Next we can get the posterior probability using Bayes' theorem:
 $$\mathbb{P}(M,\sigma \mid \boldsymbol{x}, \alpha, \beta, \lambda) = \frac{\mathbb{P}(\boldsymbol{x} \mid \mu, \sigma) \mathbb{P}(M \mid \alpha,\beta) \mathbb{P}(\sigma \mid \lambda)}{\mathbb{P}(\boldsymbol{x})}.$$

 > ![](figures/simple_GM.png)